-On May 24th of 2018, President Trump put his pen to paper and signed for the pardon of former heavyweight champion Jack Johnson.
-The boxing world rejoiced, and boxing forums are filled with comments of how it was long overdue.
+On May 24th of, 2018, President Trump put his pen to paper and signed for the pardon of former heavyweight champion Jack Johnson.
+The boxing world rejoiced, and boxing forums are filled with comments about how it was long overdue.
 But was it?
 Should Johnson have received a pardon at all?
 What was the motivation for the pardon?
 Maybe it was simply more publicity for President Trump.
 Or did the president, like most boxing fans, not know what kind of person Johnson was, what things he had done as well as the charges he was convicted of?

 No matter why it was done, it was a grave mistake.
-When I comment that Johnson was undeserving of the pardon and got what I think was a light sentence, to begin with, many boxing fans are in shock.
+When I comment that Johnson was undeserving of the pardon and got what I think was a light sentence to begin with, many boxing fans are in shock.
 Their astonishment is of no surprise to me, however, and a lot has to do with the twisted tales of Jack Johnson.
-For some boxers in the sport’s rich history, the time has been very good to them.
+The time has been very good for some boxers in the sport’s rich history.
 As time ticks away and is lost forever, so is some of the negative aspects of their legacy—Jack Johnson being a prime example.